Zadorina/Used_Car_Sales_USA/README.md

 # Used_Car_Sales_USA
 Python-based data analysis project for the Career Foundry Data Analytics Program.
-The Results are presented via Tableau Interractive Dashboard
+The Results are presented via Tableau Interactive Dashboard.

 **Objective:** A Client from the USA  - a well-known car dealer, operating country-wide, specializing in Used Cars sales aims to increase the Revenue and would like to understand which factors significantly influence the Prices in Second Hand Market.